AliyunContainerService/ack-kms-plugin/README.md

  `{{ .AK }}`and `{{ .AK_Secret }}`: the accesskey and secret of your Alibaba Cloud account, if you using subaccout, please refer to [kms ram auth][kms-ram-auth] to make sure the account has authorized using the required KMS resources.

-**directly configure the RAM AK in pod's env is not a security choice, we recommend to use the STS crendential way**：
+**Directly configure the RAM AK in pod's env is not a security choice, we recommend to use the STS credential way**：

 then move the yaml under `/etc/kubernetes/manifests`, kubelet will create a [static pod][k8s-static-pod] that starts the gRPC service.
 You should do this on all master nodes, and check all of them running as: